-The residents of Iceland are advised to refrain from travelling to risk areas.
+Residents of Iceland are advised not to travel to risk areas without vaccination.
 All countries except for Greenland are currently defined as risk areas due to COVID-19.
 In the event travel abroad is considered necessary, many countries require a negative COVID-19 test.
 For some destinations, a PCR test is required, while for others, a rapid antigen test is sufficient.